 In 2004 I moved to Cornwall, I continued to study with senior teachers in both Iyengar and Ashtanga traditions and completed a 200 hour vinyasa teacher training with YogaArts.

 And then I met Bridget Woods Kramer.
 I found her in the yellow pages (it was that long ago!)
 Bridget taught Anusara yoga and I instantly fell in love it.
 Now, nearly 20 years later I still consider Bridget my foremost asana teacher.
 I feel blessed to be her student and her friend.
 Within the Anusara tradition I have also studied with John Friend, Doug Kellar (yoga therapeutics,) Jayendra Hanley, Tiffany Wood and Jim Burnart to name but a few of the wonderful teachers in this tradition.
-In 2012 I gained an Anusara Inspired teaching qualification (Yoga Alliance accredited 200 hours) and I am in currently in the final stages of becoming an certified Anusara teacher, one of the most well respected qualifications in the yoga community.
+In 2012 I gained an Anusara Inspired teaching qualification (Yoga Alliance accredited 200 hours) and became a certified Anusara teacher, one of the most well respected qualifications in the yoga community in 2021.
 I currently teach classes and workshops locally.
 I have also assisted and co-taught with Bridget on teacher trainings world-wide.

 I have a deep passion for the practice of pranayama.
 I have studied for over a decade with Clive Sheridan and have also attended trainings with Rose Baudin and Rodney Yee.
 However, it is my own inner voice which has been the greatest teacher of this magical practice.